 Are Sweepstakes Casinos Legal?

-✓ Last verified: 2026-07-06Sweepstakes casinos remain legal to play in most US states as of July 2026, but the map is closing fast: nine states have enacted outright bans since mid-2025, two more bans take effect later this year, and at least three states have shut the model down through enforcement alone.
+✓ Last verified: 2026-08-05Sweepstakes casinos remain legal to play in most US states as of August 2026, but the map is closing fast: nine states have enacted outright bans since mid-2025, Maine’s took effect in July and Louisiana’s on August 1 with Oklahoma’s to follow in November, and four states have shut the model down through enforcement alone.
 No federal law addresses sweepstakes casinos by name.
 Their legality is a state-by-state question, it has been changing almost monthly since 2025, and the honest version of this page is a dated snapshot, so check the “Last verified” date above.

 Why sweepstakes casinos are legal at all